 Retirement Plan Assets

-Do you have money saved in an employee retirement plan, Individuals Retirement Account (IRA), or tax-sheltered annuity?
-Do you know that the value of your account may be subject to federal and state estate taxes after your lifetime?
-In addition, each of these plans contains income that has yet to be taxed.
-When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax in addition to applicable state income taxes after your lifetime.
+Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
+Each of these plans contains income that has yet to be taxed.
+When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
 Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Northwestern.

 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to the University from your plan.
 You can take advantage of this gift opportunity in several ways: